mvolkmann/blog/src/github/actions.md

 An event can trigger any number of workflows.
 Each triggered workflow appears in the "Actions" tab of the GitHub web UI for the repository as a separate entry.
-They will all have the same title which is the commit comment.
+When triggered by a push, they will all have the same title which is a commit comment.
 Below each title is the workflow name which is what distinguishes them.
 Click them one at a time to see their results.